superfly/docs/app-guides/elixir-livebook-connection-to-your-app.html.md

 You also need the cookie used by the server.
 Follow [this guide](/docs/app-guides/elixir-static-cookie/) for setting that up for your app.

-## Attaching to a Fly Server
+### Attaching to a Fly Server

-At this point, make sure your WireGuard connection to Fly is up.
+**REMEMBER:** At this point, make sure your WireGuard connection to Fly is up!

 When you have the name and cookie, enter those and "Connect" to the server.

 ![Attached to remote](/docs/images/livebook-runtime-attached.png?centered&card)

-**REMEMBER**: Each time you deploy your app, the private IP will change.
+**REMEMBER:** Each time you deploy your app, the private IP will change.
 You will need to get the new IP before you can connect again.

 Once connected, you have code completion available in the Elixir cells for the app you are connected to.
-The HelloElixir app doesn't have anything useful to run so we can just prove to ourselves that our code is being executed remotely.
+The [HelloElixir app](https://github.com/fly-apps/hello_elixir-dockerfile) doesn't have anything useful to run so we can just prove to ourselves that our code is being executed remotely.

-Add the following code to an Elixir cell and execute it.
+Add the following code to a Livebook Elixir cell and execute it.

 ```elixir
 require Logger